gabergg/coffee_and_beer/config/jekyll/_posts/2014-10-07-quitting-and-blogging.markdown

 Working on Yahoo Mail meant that my focus at work was entirely on the back-end of one product.
 This meant that the primary focus of my life was the back-end of Yahoo Mail.
 Those 14 months were likely the most productive months of my life.
 However, I also put my personal projects and passions on the back burner.
-I left Yahoo to travel and work full-speed on a project relating to my love of language.
-I hope to gain experience that is harder to gain at a large tech company:
+I left Yahoo to travel and work full-speed on a couple of projects.
+I hope to gain experience that was hard for me to gain at a large tech company:

  * Developing a product driven by passion
- * Taking a product from 0 to 1
+ * Creating a product from scratch
  * Learning non-software aspects of a product, e.g. design and finance

 Jenn and I will be applying to Y Combinator next week.
 We know how competitive YC is.
 The experience of applying will be valuable in itself and will act to motivate us in the development of a prototype.
-I look forward to building a product from scratch with a partner as wonderful and capable as Jenn.
+I look forward to building a product from nothing with a partner as wonderful and capable as Jenn.